crywink/crywink.github.io/index.md

 title: Home
 ---

-> My name is Arseny Kapoulkine and this is my blog where I write about computer graphics, optimization, programming languages and related topics.
+> Hey there, I'm Sam Kalish.
+This is my blog.
+I think of it as a good medium to articulate issues I've had and showcase projects I've worked on.
-> I'm the author of [pugixml](https://pugixml.org), [meshoptimizer](https://github.com/zeux/meshoptimizer) and [other projects](https://github.com/zeux/).
+> I'm a programmer at [Gamefam](https://gamefam.com/), the creator of [SimpleAdmin](https://github.com/crywink/SimpleAdmin), and some other cool stuff.

 {% for post in site.posts limit:5 %}
 ### {{ post.date | date_to_long_string }} <a href="{{ post.url }}">{{ post.title }}</a>